What happened at Astroworld?

 I screamed for help so many times, alerted security, asked everyone in the crowd if there was anyone who was CPR certified.
 Every call went unanswered.
 I was told, “we already know, and we can’t do anything to stop the show, they’re streaming live” Disgusting. #ASTROWORLDFest— Cody Hartt (@CodyHartt) November 6, 2021

-More than a dozen injured and traumatised festivalgoers have filed lawsuits against Mr Scott and organisers Live Nation.
+At least 18 injured and traumatised festivalgoers have now filed lawsuits against Mr Scott and organisers Live Nation.

 Joey Guerra, a music critic for the Houston Chronicle who was at the event, told BBC Radio 5 that Mr Scott stopped the show several times to point out people near the front who were in distress.